On the detailed structure of quantum control landscape for fast single qubit phase-shift gate generation: Previous results

+Numerical experiments suggest that if $(\varphi_W,T)\in{\cal D}_1$ then $f_0$ is a point of global maximum~\cite{Morzhin_Pechen_arxive}.
 Note that the numbers of positive and negative eigenvalues mentioned in item 2 of this theorem, as well as their magnitudes, were not computed in~\cite{Volkov_Morzhin_Pechen}.
 However, these numbers and magnitudes are important since they determine the numbers of directions towards increasing or decreasing of $J_W$, and the magnitudes of the eigenvalues determine the speed of increasing and decreasing the objective along these directions.
 All of that affects the relative level of easy or difficulty of practical optimization in a vicinity of $f_0$.